 As usual, the Toronto-based musician took her time with this release– it’s been three years since her last record.
 With “Hearts”, her 4th solo EP, she has crafted a fine batch of slow-cooked, sonically delicious tunes.
 Ever hard to pin to one genre, you will recognize her sound: the seriousness of folk, combined with a heavy dose of country earnestness, wrapped in delightfully sing-able pop melodies and heavy grooves.

-It’s been three long years since her last release “Now & Then,” which was featured on CUIT, ERIN Radio and CBC.
+Katey’s previous album “Now & Then,” a double EP that took nearly 13 years to complete, was featured on CUIT, ERIN Radio and CBC Radio regularly.
 Her third single “Good Little Girls” was chosen by Gill Deacon as CBC’s song of the week in March 2018.
 It also won an honourable mention in the Women’s Freedom Song Contest in 2019.

-Katey plays dulcimer, autoharp, keys and percussion, but it is her voice that captivates listeners and has earned her a loyal following.
+A self-taught composer and multi-instrumentalist, Katey plays dulcimer, autoharp, keys and percussion, but it is her voice that captivates listeners and that has earned her loyal following.
 Soft and vulnerable for a moment, and then suddenly unleashed, it is a powerfully dynamic instrument, drawing comparisons to the likes of Linda Ronstadt, Brandi Carlyle, and Sinead O’Connor.

 Katey began singing, playing and composing at a very young age.
 As a teen, she studied for 3 years with acclaimed vocal teacher Elaine Overholt (Shawn Mendes, Francisco Yates, Queen Latifah and many more).
 Soon after, she left Jazz studies at York University to front the band Gypsy Soul (Resort/Universal Records), toured North America with Minneapolis folk-rockers Bobby Llama, and returned home to record her first solo album, “Phor”.